joshbonnick/filament-faker/README.md

 ];
 ```

-If you do not register extra components, the `default` item in the config file will be used which returns the result of
+If you do not register extra components, the `default` callback will be used which returns the result of
 `fake()->sentence()`.

 You may also override the default faker method attached to built in components by adding them to the config.